Sirin, Baysan: 1948, aftermath

+1948 war

 First evacuated in April 1948 by Jewish forces, by June 1948, some of the inhabitants had returned.
 Permanently depopulated by Israeli troops in the summer of 1948, Sirin was then completely destroyed.

 Benny Morris writes that Sirin was one of the first of approximately two dozen villages that were evacuated on Arab orders in April–May 1948 for "pre-invasion military reasons."
 However Ilan Pappe writes that the village had not been evacuated and that it expected that it "would be exempt from the fate of the nearby villages", due to its good connections with Jewish authorities, but that it was nonetheless occupied by Jewish troops on May 12, 1948, expelling the population and destroying the mosque, church and monastery.

 When Israeli troops entered Sirin in June 1948, they that about 100 inhabitants had returned.
 After checking their IDs and searching for weapons (finding only some knives), the troops left the village.
 A report from the battalion's intelligence officer recommended, "the Arabs should be ejected from the area, the young men should be arrested, and the crops confiscated ..."
-Sirin, along with the villages of Hadatha, 'Ulam, and Ma'dhar, were all permanently depopulated by Israeli troops in the summer of 1948.
+Sirin, along with the villages of Hadatha, 'Ulam, and Ma'dhar, were all ethnically cleansed by Israeli troops in the summer of 1948.

+Remains (1990s)

 Walid Khalidi described all that was left of the village structures of Sirin in 1992: "The cemetery and one house (which serves as a storage room for straw) are all that remain of Sirin.
 Stone rubble surrounded by clusters of cactuses can be seen on the site.
 The site itself is used as a stockyard for cattle.
 The spring in the middle of the site is covered with a stone structure.
 Some of the land around the village is planted in cotton."